antoniorodr/cafe_and_wifi/README.md

 ## :dart: About ##

-Flask-based API that provides a simple interface for managing a database of cafes.
+Flask-based API TEST that provides a simple interface for managing a database of cafes.
 It allows users to perform various operations, including retrieving details about all cafes, getting a random cafe suggestion, searching for cafes by location, adding new cafes and updating specific cafe information.

-The website can visits here:
+The website can visits here: https://cafe-and-wifi.vercel.app

 ## :sparkles: Features ##

-:heavy_check_mark: Feature 1;\
+:heavy_check_mark: Get information about cafes
-:heavy_check_mark: Feature 2;\
+:heavy_check_mark: Update the information
-:heavy_check_mark: Feature 3;
+:heavy_check_mark: Search for a specific cafe

 ## :rocket: Technologies ##